The Sitcom Mission

 With an emphasis firmly on script development, The Sitcom Mission is an international sitcom writing competition, 'The X Factor for sitcoms'.
 It showcases 15-minute sitcom scripts at The New Diorama Theatre in London in front of the British TV and radio comedy industry.

-Previous Grand Finals have been judged by a who's who of British comedy commissioning, including Shane Allen (Channel 4/Head of BBC Comedy), Jane Berthoud (BBC Radio), Sarah Farrell (Comedy Central), Lucy Lumsden (Sky), Myfanwy Moore (ITV), Gregor Sharp (BBC TV) and Paul Schlesinger (Hat Trick) and Iain Coyle and Tanya Qureshi (UKTV Commissioning).
+The last four Grand Finals have been judged by a who's who of British comedy commissioning, including Shane Allen (Channel 4/Head of BBC Comedy), Jane Berthoud (BBC Radio), Sarah Farrell (Comedy Central), Lucy Lumsden and Saskia Schuster (Sky), Myfanwy Moore (ITV), Gregor Sharp and Chris Sussman (BBC TV), Paul Schlesinger (Hat Trick) and Iain Coyle and Tanya Qureshi (UKTV Commissioning).

 One of the runners-up in 2011, In The Meantime, by Ciaran Murtagh and Andrew Jones, was optioned by Hat Trick Productions.
 Andrew says, "This is a great opportunity to have your work read and assessed by lots of very useful people!"
 Previous winners Thunderer by Bryn Mills, What Next? by Emma Edwards and Abigail Dooley, and Yo Valet by Snez Naik were all optioned by Hat Trick.

 The Sitcom Mission has the central aim of getting a situation comedy commissioned either on TV, radio or online.
-The format is of script development culminating in a rehearsed reading showcase.
+We've evolved the competition and the theme now is script development.
 We're looking for writers who can take notes, are tenacious, thrive on feedback, love re-writing and adore the process just as much as the end result.